Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "I’m a Champion.
 It’s part of my *job* to worry and plan for the worst.
 Doubly so, as Champion of Whitecrest."

 "Well, yes.
-Worry about him *professionally.* But on a personal level, you can take it from me, he’ll be fine...yes?"
+Worry about him *professionally.* But on a personal level, you can take it from me, he’ll be fine... yes?"
 Caruthers looked up as Lieutenant O’Connell cleared his throat to get his attention.

 "We’re ready for the Champion, sir."